 We begin our community process by learning from those who will be living in the community.
 Their input, feedback, and experience are vital to building a community that will be transformative for generations to come.

 We don’t build one-off homes.
 Planning what will grow to be a thriving community of 50+ homes means we center our urban planning around schools, play areas, and income opportunities.

 Local Workers & Local Materials

-By training local labor and buying locally sourced construction materials, New Story not only builds homes and communities, we stimulate local economies and teach skills in the process.
+By training local labor and buying locally sourced construction materials, New Story not only builds homes and communities, but we stimulate local economies and teach transferable skills in the process.